Discover What Our Customers

 - Year Two: net profit £25,000 so far after nine months of business.

 Suppose your accountant agrees that trading is expected to continue earning a similar value for the remaining three months of the year.
-In that case, they may be able to provide a projection stating anticipated net profit of £33,300, a significant increase on £22,000 net profit in year one.
+In that situation, they may provide a projection stating anticipated net profit of £33,300, a significant increase on £22,000 net profit in year one.

 In this scenario, a lender might: